nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

    * **Note**: this is not often recommended as it circumvents the Redux paradigm of a single state, but CMC Core has found this approach useful when performance becomes bottlenecked

 <a id=""/>
-#### Dispatched state updates are syncronous
+#### Dispatched State Updates are Synchronous
 When a component dispatches an action to the Redux store, the store will update the state and push the update to React.
 React will then go through it's render process.
 Once completed the call to the dispatch will return.

 <a id=""/>
-#### Components get updated props even if shouldComponentUpdate returns false
+#### Components Get Updated Props Even if `shouldComponentUpdate()` Returns `false`
 If a component needs to track a piece of state to dispatch actions but doesn't need it to determine its rendering, `shouldComponentUpdate()` can return false when that piece of state changes but it will still have the updated piece of state when dispatching the action.

 <a id=""/>
-#### Asyncronous actions use functions taht return Promises
+#### Asynchronous Actions use Functions that Return Promises
 Take the example of loading an external file, `file.json`.
 A component would dispatch an action that is a function that returns a Promise.
 The Promise will be tracked by the Thunk middleware in the CMC store.
-For an example of this, look at `src/_core/Actions/LayerActions.js:loadInitialData()`
+For an example of this, look at `loadInitialData()` in `src/_core/Actions/LayerActions.js`.

 <a id=""/>
 ### CMC React & Redux Idioms

 <a id=""/>
 #### In the Store
-CMC uses [thunk middleware](github.com/gaearon/redux-thunk) in its store to allow for actions that perform asyncronous operations (such as fetching external resources).
+CMC uses [Thunk Middleware](github.com/gaearon/redux-thunk) in its store to allow for actions that perform asynchronous operations (such as fetching external resources).
 In a future version, we may also include something like [Redux Batched Updates](github.com/acdlite/redux-batched-updates) to remove unwanted renderings.

 <a id=""/>
 #### With Maps
 In its purest the form, React and Redux would have the currently displayed DOM be simply a reflection of what is in the state.
-This places a heavy burden on Rect as it must perform a diff between the current and next DOM on each state update.
+This places a heavy burden on React as it must perform a diff between the current and next DOM on each state update.
 This also means that you are expected to place all rendered components in the React/Redux cycle so that React can take care of those changes for you.
-However, this paradigm breaks for thinks like maps because their rendering is handled by mapping libraries and are often rendered directly on a canvas element, which has no dicernable DOM updates to manage.
-Now a very React approach would be:
+However, this paradigm breaks for thinks like maps because their rendering is handled by mapping libraries and are often rendered directly on a canvas element, which has no discernible DOM updates to manage.
+A React idiomatic approach would be:

 1. On each state change, read the expected state of the map and the current state of the map
     1. e.g. Which layers are active?
 What are their opacities?
 Their order?
-What is the current view BBox?
+What are the current lat/lon bounds on the view?
 2. Compare the two states
 3. Perform the necessary updates on the map to conform it to the expected state

-The issue with this approach simpley of scale.
-There are so many aspects of map rendering that may or may not be library specific that building out this diffing ability would be beyond cumbersome and slow.
+The issue with this approach simply one of scale.
+There are so many aspects of map rendering which may or may not be library specific that building out this diffing ability would be beyond cumbersome and slow.
 Instead, CMC takes the following approach:

-1. Dispatch a map update to the store (e.g. turn on a layer)
+1. On each dispatch to the store (e.g. to turn on a layer)
 2. Perform the update on the map object
 3. Update the state accordingly
   1. If the update succeeded, set the layer object in the state to active
   2. If the update failed, do not update the layer object in the state but add an error alert
 4. Return the updated state

-This allows CMC to avoid tracking any map state except for what is needed by components to render as well as skip large amounts state comparisons.
+This allows CMC to avoid tracking any map state except for what is needed by components to render correctly as well as skip large amounts state comparisons.

 This deviation in data flow is shown below.
 In this diagram, we use the same premise as the data flow diagram above with one change, the switch will now toggle a layer on the map on or off.
 Notice how the DOM for the switch is again not updated until the end but the map is updated from within the reducer itself.